makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

   raced futtat the horse past the barn) is an agt
 * We address these tasks by the similarities between the W 1 L × W 2 vectors of transitive subject, intransitive subject, and direct object slots of a verb,
-  * using these inter-slot similarities to classify the verb.
-For instance,
+  * using these inter-slot similarities to classify the verb
   * e.g. with alternating verbs the intransitive subject slot should be similar
 * nearest centroid on the three-dimensional vectors, with leave-one-out CV